lucee/lucee-docs/docs/03.reference/01.functions/filewrite/_arguments/data.md

-data o write to the file
+data to write to the file